richietaylor/neuralNetwork/README.md

  (5) Run **CNN.ipynb** to run the model that was run in our report, otherwise you can also run of the baseline models **Old_Models.ipynb** (the old resnet model is also at the bottom of Data_Processing.ipynb).

 Our random forest baseline is in the Random Forest branch if you want to check that out.
+Additioanlly ``/vizualizations/`` has some output examples.

 **Our Final predictions are stored in Final_Predictions (epoch 20).csv**